Traveling to Colombia for the First Time: Tips We Wish We Knew

 Do You Need Spanish in Colombia?

-You don’t need to be fluent — but basic Spanish goes a long way.
+You don’t need to be fluent in Spanish to travel in Colombia, but knowing a few basic phrases goes a long way.
+Locals really appreciate the effort, even if your pronunciation isn’t perfect.

 Locals truly appreciate the effort.